-Engine replacement is, one of the more difficult tasks a mechanic may ever face.
+So, engine replacement, is one of the more difficult tasks, a mechanic may ever face.

-So, engine replacement is, much more complicated than simply, pulling the old engine and bolting up a fresh one.
-But, if your vehicle is in relatively good shape; engine replacement makes more sense than, replacing the vehicle.
+Above all, engine replacement is, much more complicated than simply, pulling the old engine and bolting up a fresh one.
+But, if your vehicle is in relatively good shape, engine replacement makes more sense, than replacing the vehicle.

-Anytime you’re replacing your engine, you need to work methodically, to get it right the first time.
+So, anytime you’re replacing an engine, you need to work methodically, to get it right the first time.

 Also, don’t be afraid to go to an expert for help.
 Consequently, it will save you a lot of time, money and headaches in the long run.

 If Your Old Engine Had 150,000 Miles On It, So Do Other Parts Like: